JCalc vs Cable Pro Web: Cable Sizing Software Comparison

 - Max demand calculator

-- Electrical network design with single line diagrams
+- Electrical network design with interactive single line diagrams

 - Protection coordination